Girish-Krishnan/Visual-Textual-Story-Generation/README.md

 ![Model Architecture](assets/architecture.png)

 > *Generate a short illustrated story from a single-line prompt in one shot.*
-> This repository contains a **research‑grade prototype** that marries a GPT‑style language model with a Stable‑Diffusion image pipeline via a discrete **storyboard bottleneck**.
+> This repository contains a **research‑grade prototype** that combines a GPT‑style language model with a Stable‑Diffusion image pipeline via a discrete **storyboard bottleneck**.

 ---